-- 13. The PRA-Regulated Activities Order requires the PRA to keep all designations under review.
+15. The PRA-regulated Activities Order requires the PRA to keep all designations under review.
 In establishing the arrangements to review designations, it will be important to guard against volatility in designation.
-That is why the value of total assets is averaged over four quarters. - 14.
+That is why the value of total assets is averaged over four quarters.
 PRA staff will review the eligible population of firms against the designation criteria on a periodic basis to consider whether any additional firms should be designated, or their designation withdrawn.
-A summary of this analysis, plus any designation recommendations, will be put to the appropriate decision-making body of the PRA.
+The PRA will also discuss individual firms with the FCA as they approach the relevant designation thresholds.
+A summary of this analysis, plus any designation recommendations, will be put to the PRA Board for decision.